VIB-PSB/ksrates/doc/source/installation.rst

 Local installation
 ==================

 Without the use of a container the installation of *ksrates* and its dependencies has to be carried out manually.
-The following commands guide through the installation on a Linux machine; Windows users can carry out the installation with the same commands by using either WSL2 (suggested; see Note below) or a virtual machine (VM) with Linux installed.
+The following commands guide through the installation on a Linux machine; Windows users can carry out the installation with the same commands by using either WSL2 (recommended; see Note below) or a virtual machine (VM) with Linux installed.

 .. note::
    WSL2 (Windows Subsystem for Linux 2) is a native Windows 10 feature that allows to run a GNU/Linux terminal without the use of a VM.
 It can be installed following the official `documentation <https://docs.microsoft.com/en-us/windows/wsl/install-win10#requirements>`__.